milgrim2023/human-speed/_posts/2025-06-16-Tern-GSD-for-sale.md

 tags: Bike ForSale
 ---
 ## Time to say goodbye
 Well, it's time to say goodbye to my beloved Tern GSD.
 The bike was a great car replacement whilst I was still working.
-The GSD helped me get to work ([12 miles each way]({{site-url}}/blog/2025/01/favourite-work/)) a few times a week, always within +/- 5 minutes.
+The trusty GSD helped me get to work ([12 miles each way]({{site-url}}/blog/2025/01/favourite-work/)) a few times a week, always within +/- 5 minutes.
 Thanks to the electric motor, this was without regard to wind direction, my fitness, or how tired I was that day.

 ![]({{ site.baseurl }}/images/bikesale-77.jpg)